thingsboard/thingsboard.github.io/docs/iot-gateway/config/socket.md

 * TOC
 {:toc}

-This guide will help you to get familiar with Socket Connector configuration for ThingsBoard IoT Gateway.
+This guide will help you get familiar with Socket Connector configuration for ThingsBoard IoT Gateway.
-Use [general configuration guide](/docs/iot-gateway/configuration/) to enable this Connector.
-The purpose of this Connector is to connect to your server using TCP or UDP connection type.
+Use the [general configuration guide](/docs/iot-gateway/configuration/) to enable this Connector.
+It's purpose
+is to connect to your server using TCP or UDP connection type.

 This Connector is useful when you have a local server in your facility or corporate network and want to push data from the server to ThingsBoard.